zraza/fontello-installer/README.md

 **cssFiles: (Optional)**

-Fontello create four differnt files, but most f the time we dont need all of them, provide array of file name need, skiping this option will copy all CC files
+Fontello create four different files, but most of the time we don't need all of them, provide array of file name need, skipping this option will copy all CSS files

 *['animation.css','fontello.css']*

 **cssFontPath:**

-Folder path, where you want to save your CSS files (This path should phycical exits)
+Folder path, where you want to save your CSS files (This path should physical exits)

 *'/assets/fonts/'*

 **fontPath:**

-Fontello CSS files include fonts from '../font/' path, provide the diffenr prefix if required to load fonts for your project.
+Fontello CSS files include fonts from '../font/' path, provide the differ prefix if required to load fonts for your project.

 *'./src/app/assets/fonts'*